The Marriage Circle: Plot

 Charlotte greets Mizzi warmly and tells her how happy her marriage is, Mizzi warns her it will not last.
 Charlotte's husband, Franz Braun, returns home; it is the man she flirted with in the taxi.
 Mizzi later tries to seduce him.
 Franz loves his wife and, despite Mizzi's wiles, he never succumbs to her blandishments, even though she cleverly diverts his wife's jealousy to another woman, leaving the road clear for herself.

 The situation is complicated by the fact that Franz's wife is greatly admired by his medical partner, Dr. Gustav Mueller, who, though not encouraged, loses no opportunity to press his suit.
 Out of this entanglement, Franz finally comes clean and regains his wife's confidence, while Mizzi and Dr. Mueller turn their attention to each other, with Prof. Stock left without his divorce.

 Cast

 Box office

 According to Warner Bros. records, the film earned $373,000 domestically and $54,000 in foreign markets.

 Preservation

-This film is extant, preserved in a variety of formats at a number of archives.
+This film is extant, in English and Spanish, preserved in a variety of formats at a number of archives.
 U.S. archives holding this film include the Museum of Modern Art and the UCLA Film and Television Archive.